Quantum-statistical transport phenomena in memristive computing architectures: Conclusion

-\textit{Conclusion} We have discussed how the conductivity of amorphous niobium oxide can be effected by Anderson localization of states near the chemical potential, and how global phase relationships instantiate memristive dynamics.
-Advancements in brain inspired computing require precisely this type of circumstance, and the atomistic toolchain developed here to model transport in disordered systems has proven the Kubo formula can handle localization phenomena seamlessly.
-Although we have demonstrated the close relation between oxygen deficiency, disorder, and memristive response in Nb$_2$O$_{5-x}$, the minimal ingredients for this physics can be found in many systems, requiring only dynamic disorder.
+We have presented a unified description of the switching characteristics and intrinsic variability of two very different classes of memristive devices, suggesting design paradigms and connections to the fundamental processes of bio-mimetic learning.
+Our framework's ability to reproduce salient experimental signatures shows that quantum interference phenomena are directly linked to circuit level performance with implications for endurance, reliability, and scaling of neuromorphic hardware.
+Although we have demonstrated the close relation between oxygen deficiency, disorder, and memristive response in electro-forming free a-Nb$_2$O$_{5-x}$ and filamentary a-HfO$_x$, the minimal ingredients for this physics can be found in many systems, requiring only dynamic disorder.
 In fact, we suspect that memristive hysteresis should be found in practically all disordered systems as long as there are nearby meta-stable configurations that can be accessed with an impulse.
-The response of homogeneously disordered systems then, is not sui generis; any specialization of disorder in principle allows a multi-valued response function with a given drive.
-With the intimate relation between the modern theory of polarization and Berry phase, future work should be devoted the idea of topologically protected, or continuously deformable memory materials.
+The understanding gained from circuit realizations of intelligence may even provide insight into the functioning of human brain.